PlayPen/playpen-core/README.md

-# PlayPen
+# PlayPen Core

-PlayPen is a server management and load balancing system.
+PlayPen is a generic cross-platform server management and load balancing framework.
+PlayPen is designed primarily for ephemeral services, ones that do not need to store any permanent data and can be shut down or spun up at will.

+By itself, playpen does not do anything and must receive commands from somewhere whether that be the command line client, [PVI](https://github.com/PlayPen/PVI), another client, or a plugin.

+PlayPen was originally developed to automatically balance minecraft game servers at [The Chunk](https://thechunk.net), but can be used to deploy and manage any kind of self-contained service.

 ## Protobuf Compilation